 Her multiple visits to Sable Island off the coast of Nova Scotia are dreams come true.
 The wild horses on Sable Island are uniquely different than any other breed in the world.
 They have thrived on this small island living wild and free, untouched by humans, for over 300 years.
 Sadly, America’s wild horses are facing tough times.
 Continued government roundups and herd removals from our public lands are happening at an alarming rate.
 Bev hopes to be able to bring humanity back by educating the public through her images about the strife of our wild horses that are still able to roam freely in the remote Western United States.

 Each of her images is edited individually to illustrate her connection with her subject.
-Some works best as color images, others are toned in various hues to best reflect the feel of the image.
+Some work best as color images, others are toned in various hues to best reflect the feel of the image.
 Applying her own unique, artistic touch to every image allows it to live on its own.

 She says she “knows” every horse she has ever photographed, as if they were her own.
 She reflects their personality and captures their essence in each horse through her photographs.
 Her vast experience with horses allows her to capture images that very few could do.
 Her landscape work reflects the vastness of the West.
 You will often find her roaming the backroads of Monument Valley, alone, searching for a unique viewpoint where she can capture the spirit and vastness of such magical places.
 Her love of the West and its diverse culture is evident through her unique vision and photographic style in her portraiture work.
 Through her images, she strives to bring the viewer along with her on her adventures and travels.